Harry Potter and the Deathly Hallows: Films

-The two-part film adaptation of Harry Potter and the Deathly Hallows was directed by David Yates, written by Steve Kloves and produced by David Heyman, David Barron and J. K. Rowling.
+The two-part film adaptation of Harry Potter and the Deathly Hallows was directed by David Yates, written by Steve Kloves and produced by David Heyman, David Barron, and J. K. Rowling.
 Part 1 was released on 19 November 2010, and Part 2 on 15 July 2011.
 Filming began in February 2009, and ended on 12 June 2010.
 However, the cast confirmed they would reshoot the epilogue scene as they only had two days to shoot the original.
-Reshoots ended around December 2010.
 Part 1 ended at Chapter 24 of the book, when Voldemort regained the Elder Wand.
 However, there were a few omissions, such as the appearances of Dean Thomas and Viktor Krum, and Peter Pettigrew's death.
 James Bernadelli of Reelviews said that the script stuck closest to the text since Harry Potter and the Chamber of Secrets, yet this was met with negativity from some audiences as the film inherited "the book's own problems".